Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 How quickly does hip osteoarthritis progress?

 The progression of osteoarthritis in the hip joint varies greatly from person to person.
-Factors such as general joint stress, genetic predisposition and body weight play a decisive role.
-The course often begins with mild symptoms that can worsen over the years.
-However, early diagnosis and initiation of appropriate therapy can help slow the progression of osteoarthritis and maintain quality of life.
+Factors such as overall joint stress, genetic predisposition, and body weight play a crucial role.
+Often, the disease begins with mild symptoms that can worsen over the years.
+However, early diagnosis and the initiation of appropriate therapy can help slow the progression of osteoarthritis and maintain quality of life.

 Can osteoarthritis of the hip joint be cured?

-There is currently no cure for osteoarthritis because the damage to cartilage is irreversible.
+Currently, there is no cure for osteoarthritis, as the cartilage damage is irreversible.
 However, conservative or surgical therapies can reduce pain and improve mobility.
-The aim is to control symptoms and slow the progression of the disease as much as possible.
+The goal is to control symptoms and slow the progression of the disease as much as possible.

-Gentle forms of exercise such as swimming, cycling or Nordic walking are recommended for hip osteoarthritis.
-These activities promote blood circulation, support cartilage nutrition, and strengthen muscles without putting undue stress on joints.
-However, high-impact sports such as running or football should be avoided.
+Gentle forms of exercise such as swimming, cycling, or Nordic walking are recommended for hip osteoarthritis.
+These activities promote blood circulation, support cartilage nutrition, and strengthen muscles without putting excessive strain on the joints.
+High-impact sports such as running or football, on the other hand, should be avoided.

 When should a hip replacement be considered?

-A hip prosthesis is usually recommended when conservative therapies are no longer sufficient to relieve pain or maintain mobility.
-When quality of life is severely limited and daily activities such as walking, standing or climbing stairs become a challenge, total endoprosthesis (TKA) can be an effective solution.
+A hip replacement is generally recommended when conservative therapies are no longer sufficient to relieve pain or maintain mobility.
+If quality of life is severely impaired and daily activities such as walking, standing, or climbing stairs become challenging, a total hip replacement (THR) can be an effective solution.

 What are the latest advances in the treatment of osteoarthritis?